salihozkara/MD/Database-tables.md

 ### AbpOrganizationUnits

 This table is useful for creating and managing a hierarchical structure of the organization, allowing to group users and assign roles based on the organization structure.
-For example, you can use the `Code`, `ParentId` columns to filter the organization units by code and parent id respectively, so that you can easily manage and track the organization units in the application.
+You can use the `Code`, `ParentId` columns to filter the organization units by code and parent id respectively, so that you can easily manage and track the organization units in the application.

 #### Foreign Keys